OrianaVenture/Randy_Vapok_ValheimMods/EpicLootAPI/EpicLootAPI/README.md

 ```
 ### 2. Source Files

-Copy API.cs and EffectTypes.cs into your plugin project.
+Copy all the files in the project.
 ⚠️ Do not modify the provided methods unless you know what you are doing.

 ### Using API